truevis/BIM-Coding-Coach/README.md

 OpenAI URL: https://chat.openai.com/gpts/editor/g-7gcy5wueV

 There are many ways this GPT can be used.
-Ask it for Python, DesignScript, C@, mix and match.
+Ask it for Python, DesignScript, C#, mix and match.
 Upload an image to analyze, etc.
 <img width="448" alt="image" src="https://github.com/truevis/BIM-Coding-Coach/assets/3574046/9f788be6-28af-4b14-b307-229e3ac4d447">